haasn/libplacebo/README.md

   redesigned abstractions.
 (Basically, I wanted to eliminate code smell like `shader_cache.c` and totally redesign `gpu/video.c`)

-**NOTE**: libplacebo is currently in a very early stage.
-Expect the API to be extremely unstable, and many parts to be missing.
-The API version as exported by `common.h` will **NOT** change until I declare the API stable, which will coincide with the first release.
-As such, libplacebo should currently only be used for testing purposes.
-It is not a finished product by any means.
+**NOTE**: libplacebo is currently in an early stage.
+Expect the API to be very unstable, and many parts to be missing.
+To reflect this, the API version as exported by common.h will **NOT** change except on new beta releases (v0.x).
+So using libplacebo directly from git master is not advised; always use one of the tagged releases if you want to play around with libplacebo in its current stage.

+Once the version number hits 1.0, which will mark the first stable release, the API version will be bumped for every change to the public API - even changes that happen on git master.

 ## Authors